zzhu33/scSplitter/README.md

 The example run should take 4-10 minutes, depending on system hardware.

 ### Results
-Results will be written to `/home/FASTR_testing/test_run` along with intermediate files and summary log.
+Results will be written to `/home/FASTR_testing/test_run/results` along with intermediate files.
 However, all intermediate files will be deleted to save space.
+Therefore, although FASTR may require a large amount of free disk space in order to store these temporary files, the final results are almost invariably smaller than the input.
 If the output directory does not exist, it will be automatically created.
-By default, the results are compressed fastq files.
-There will be directories corresponding to each sample index that met the sample index read cuttoff, and numerous fastqs inside each directory, one for each cell barcode that met the specified cuttoff (Fig.2).
 A log, `summary.txt`, is also provided, which includes run parameters and run times, as well as other information about the run.

 **Fig.2** Output fastq files

 ![example output pooled](output_fastq_pooled.PNG)

-The results are a number of fastq files in the `/results` directory, each one representing reads from one cell (Fig.2).
+The output consists of a number of fastq files in the `/results` directory, each one representing reads from one cell (Fig.2).
 The results are compressed by default and `--gz False` can be used to obtain uncompressed results with a small performance gain.
 Note that `--ig True` is used to force FASTR to consider all reads to be from the same sample.
 Alternatively, the user can simply omit the I1 read names from the `exampleInputFilenames.txt` input file.
-This option is especially useful in cases where I1 reads are not provided.
-Otherwise, FASTR will create four subdirectories in the output `/results` directory (Fig.3, left), each with a different sample index and contains close to 100 cells (Fig.3, right).
+This option is especially useful in cases where I1 reads are not available.
+Otherwise, for the example data, FASTR will create four subdirectories in the output `/results` directory (Fig.3, left), each with a different sample index and contains close to 100 cells (Fig.3, right).
 The explanation is that 10x Genomics always includes [four different oligos for sample index reads](https://kb.10xgenomics.com/hc/en-us/articles/218168503-What-oligos-are-in-my-sample-index-) in runs with only one sample, therefore there are only 100 valid cells present (see 10x's [summary](http://cf.10xgenomics.com/samples/cell-exp/1.2.0/hgmm_100/hgmm_100_web_summary.html)).

 **Fig.3** Output fastq files if not using `--ig True`